This can be read either as a sequel or a prequel to The Ever Spirits. I don’t know when it will come out. Maybe August

 A warrior’s paradise, not a place for a simple Ilinian farm girl used to hoeing dirt, and yet I had stopped here, in this sunlit but silent corner of the crowded market while Deminians murmured and rustled their way behind me.

-Their perfumes swirled around my senses, one woman exuding the sweet fragrance of cloves, another the tangy scent of apple pie; a man beyond her brought heavenly sugar and vanilla, and the man beyond him the fresh scents of basilica and thyme.
+Their perfumes swirled around my senses, one woman exuding the sweet fragrance of cloves, another the tangy scent of apple pie; a man beyond her brought heavenly sugar and vanilla, and the man beyond him the fresh scents of basil and thyme.

 Those perfumes proved a feast of sensation, clouding the air and flavoring my every breath, one of the reasons I loved that Papa always brought me on his monthly trip to the Demin markets to sell his crops.